mlp6/Medical-Software-Design/Lectures/pip-and-conda-install.md

 Then:
 ```
 conda env create -f environment.yml  # To create the virtual environment on your computer and install dependencies
-source activate test-environment     # To activate the virtual environment for use
+conda activate test-environment     # To activate the virtual environment for use
 ```